 The Airflow UI

-A notable part of Apache Airflow is its built in UI, which allows you to see the status of your jobs, their underlying code, and even some meta-data on their execution time.
-This will help you both monitor and troubleshoot your workflows.
+A notable part of Apache Airflow is its built-in UI, which allows you to see the status of your jobs, their underlying code, and even some meta-data on their execution time.
+It'll help you both monitor and troubleshoot your workflows and, if used correctly, can make your use of Airflow that more effective.

-Upon signing into the UI, you're taken to the DAGs dashboard
+Upon signing into the UI, you'll immediately land on the DAGs dashboard.

 Your initial options: